Psychological Defense Mechanisms

 In understanding defense mechanisms, it’s important to remember that while there are unhealthy defense mechanisms, there are also other defenses that act as healthy coping strategies in moderation.
 For example, humor can be used to combat the negative emotions associated with an event.
 Anticipation can encourage preparedness, like a job candidate practicing their answer to tough interview questions to help reduce anxiety during the actual interview.

-Using online therapy to change unhealthy defense mechanisms
+Using online therapy to change an unhealthy defense mechanism like rationalization, sublimation, and regression

 Can you identify any of these different defense mechanisms in your own life?
 Are you struggling with your own emotional challenges that you are trying to block out with defense mechanisms?
 If so, therapy can help.
 Professional licensed therapists can help you to identify and break through less mature defense mechanisms with evidence-based psychological strategies.
 They can also help you identify any deeper mental health challenges you may be experiencing, such as personality disorders or bipolar disorder.
 You have many options when it comes to finding a therapist.
 Online treatment is a convenient, and effective option to address your mental health.